How to Spot an Alcoholic: Signs and Symptoms of the Disease

 - Being Unable to Maintain Loving Relationships

 Reduced attention to their partners, secretive behavior or dishonesty, and concerns over finances take a toll on relationships.
-If a person is unable to quit alcohol for the sake of restoring harmony in a romantic relationship, it is evident that he or she values alcohol more than their partner.
+If a person is unable to quit alcohol for the sake of restoring harmony in a romantic relationship, it is evident that they value alcohol more than their partner.
 Alcoholic behavior in relationships is a good method to spot a way of alcoholic thinking.

 - Getting into Trouble with the Law